-The original application had no allowance for discharge of any liquid of any kind to the environment outside the residential development area.
+The original application showed no discharge of any liquid of any kind to the environment outside the residential development area.
 The licence was granted on this basis.

 Now the operator is seeking a variation which will allow them to discharge more than 162,000 litres a day into the environment outside of the development area.
-The discharge will be in a different catchment area to the process plant, into a "wetland" and stream that traverses a National Park and ends up on the beach at Catherine Hill Bay.
-And yet the applicant states that, "The additional flows due to SDRW release are unlikely to be significant under the proposed release management system."
+The discharge will be in a different catchment area to the process plant, into a "wetland" and stream that ends up on the beach at Catherine Hill Bay.
+And yet the applicant states that," The additional flows due to SDRW release are unlikely to be significant under the proposed release management system."

 The assertion that "the excess water will flow through a coastal lagoon which has been estimated to be open to the ocean some 73% of the time is totally untrue.
-We live here, and we see it every day.
-The lagoon has not opened once this year.
+I live here, I see it every day.
+The lagoon has not opened once this year

-Yet the operator ignores the request to provide a land capability assessment, with the answer N/A, and then makes the claim that an Environmental Impact Study (EIS) is not needed for this variation request.
-The application asserts "the proposed surplus recycled water release system will not result in significant impacts."
+Yet the operator ignores the request to provide a land capability assessment, with the answer N/A and denies that there is no Environmental Impact Study (EIS) needed for this variation request.

+The application asserts "the proposed surplus recycled water release system will not result in significant impacts"

 How can they possible say this when there has been no EIS.
 The original application did not address this issue as there was to be no discharge into the environment at all.
-We are strongly of the view that a full EIS is required for this significant proposed change to operations to release treated effluent into a National Park waterway flowing onto a pristine beach.

-Above is a photo of the beach lagoon where it is proposed to release the treated effluent, taken in April 2018.
+Above is a photo of the lagoon April 2018

-Following is an excerpt from the application describing how this treated effluent will be "managed".
+Following is a description of how this treated effluent will be "managed".

-"Dry release will be to the beach lagoon at a rate at which inflow of the SDRW matches the beach lagoon outflow.
+Dry release will be to the beach lagoon at a rate at which inflow of the SDRW matches the beach lagoon outflow.
 Dry release is proposed to ensure that there is minimal disturbance of good quality aquatic environment during periods of naturally low or no flow.
 Dry release will occur when SDRW storage limits are approached and there is insufficient flow in the catchment to provide adequate SDRW dilution.
 The purpose of dry releases is to protect the more sensitive aquatic and riparian environments in the conservation area during periods of low flow.
-The dry release is direct to the lagoon."
+The dry release is direct to the lagoon.

-We believe this is a distortion of reality, and it is highly cynical for the proponent to claim this and yet refuse to have an Environmental Impact Study.
+What a distortion of reality, how cynical to claim this and yet refuse to have an Environmental Impact Study.

 The applicant claims that the initial WICA licence application envisaged 3 stages; the third being the "inclusion of the existing villages of Catherine Hill Bay and Middle Camp."
-We could not find any reference to this in the original documents, and indeed we were informed by the developer that this would not be forthcoming.
-Is this proposed third stage now an attempt to cover up the fact that all of the treated effluent that is proposed to be discharged into the catchment of the heritage township of Catherine Hill Bay has been generated in the Beaches subdivision alone?
+I could not find any reference to this in the original documents indeed we were informed by the developer that this would not be forthcoming.
+Is this proposed third stage now an attempt to cover up the fact that all of the treated effluent that is proposed to be discharged into the catchment of the heritage township of Catherine Hill Bay has been generated in the Beaches subdivision alone.

-The application is also misleading in paragraph 4.2.4, where it states "All interconnections are as per existing licence 16_035".
-This is untrue as the existing licence is based on drawings showing no discharge into the environment (see Process Flow diagrams H10052_PO4E and PO3E and P11A) whereas the drawings attached to the revised applications show a discharge via a waterway and a wetland.
+The application is also misleading.
+In para 4.2.4 states "All interconnections are as per existing licence 16_035".
+This is untrue as the existing licence is based on drawings showing no discharge into the environment (see process Flow diagrams H10052_PO4E and PO3E and P11A whereas the drawings attached to the revised applications show a discharge via a waterway and a wetland.
 Refer drawings 211688(13)-ESK-010 and 009.

-Solo Water Pty Ltd does have a licence for a sewerage operation on the CHB Utility site however it does not have Approval for the release points under MP10_207 (Approval for Beaches Subdivision) as claimed.
+Solo Water Pty Ltd does have a licence for a sewerage operation on the CHB Utility site however it does not have Approval for the release points under MP10_207 (Approval for Beaches Subdivision,) as claimed.